 I was surprised by that finding on bullying as well.
 What organizations can do-and what I've seen organizations do when it comes to bullying is not that dissimilar from what works with other issues, as well-is to promote speaking up.
 I have seen that done most effectively specifically through how companies communicate the reporting process to their employees.
 What does that look like?
 How do you use it?
 What is the hotline?
 What is the reporting portal?
 Who can you go to?
 What happens during the process?
 How transparent is the process?
 Do you highlight the fact that there are many different outcomes of an investigation?

 As with most reasons for reporting, speaking up allows for a solution.
 If an issue is going to change, someone has to say something, and from what I have seen, that is especially true of bullying, where speaking up can be especially difficult.
 So it's really important to encourage employees to speak up.
 That is the number one thing to spoke to focus on.

 The Ethical Culture report noted that time will tell what the actual root cause of the bullying trend is that we noticed.
 It could be a lot of things.
-It could be the stress of the pandemic, Gen Z It's everything, I would say.
+It could be the stress of the pandemic, Gen Z because they don't know about it, or because they're so new to the workforce that they don't trust it.

+It's everything, I would say.
 Companies should focus on the presence of the ethics and compliance function.
 How are you communicating?
 How well do you understand your employees' basic psyche?
 Are you sending out newsletters?
 Do you have posters?
 How are you conducting ethics week?
 Do you even have ethics week?